farazshoukat/maternal_fetal_risk_system/README.md

 ![Machine Learning](https://img.shields.io/badge/ML-Random%20Forest%20%2B%20XGBoost-orange)
 ![License](https://img.shields.io/badge/License-MIT-green)

-A comprehensive, two-tier AI-driven predictive architecture designed to assess maternal health risks and fetal distress using clinical vital signs and Cardiotocogram (CTG) data.
+A comprehensive, two-tier AI-driven predictive architecture designed to assess maternal health risks and fetal distress using clinical vital signs and Cardiotocogram (CTG) data

 > **⚠️ DISCLAIMER:** This project is for **educational and research purposes only**.
 The machine learning models and heuristics provided are not intended to replace professional medical diagnosis, clinical judgment, or treatment decisions.